openmost/matomo-bigquery-importer/README.md

 Your task is now created and available in [Google Cloud Scheduler](https://console.cloud.google.com/cloudscheduler).
 You can test it by clicking the three vertical dots under **"Action"**, then selecting **"Force run"**.

+## Visualise data using BigQuery

+When you look at your data, click on the "Request" button and execute any request you want.

+You can try to run queries, here are some [demo queries](./GoogleBigQuery/demo-queries.md).

 ## Disclaimer

 > These scripts may evolve over time.